If you watched last year’s Superbowl, you may have been a little disappointed…

 2) Start a side-hustle and wait until it’s grown enough to quit your 9-5

 In my situation, my contract was coming to an end at a set time and I knew I wasn’t going back to a 9-5.
-I also knew that if/when I started a business of my own, I likely wouldn’t be rolling in dough (money) for quite some time.
-I also also knew that I enjoyed being able to eat food and pay rent…
+I also knew that if/when I started a small business of my own, I likely wouldn’t be rolling in dough (money) for quite some time.
+I also knew that I enjoyed being able to eat food and pay rent…

 So I cut costs and saved whatever I could.

 To be able to cover my costs (duh), but more importantly, to give myself a longer runway to try to grow my own business – whatever it may be.

 Long story short – by sacrificing now (eating out less, traveling less, cutting costs, etc.), you give yourself a longer runway, and better chance at a successful business, with starting or growing a new business – because it will likely take you months/years to get your business to a steady, supporting revenue.

 This wasn’t the most positive blog post of all time, but hey – I just call it how it is.
 For blunt of the ups and downs of solopreneurship, make sure to join the email list here.